 Nguyen’s research focused on patients undergoing allo-HCT.
 These patients often use many different types of medications, but little is known about how medications interact with intestinal microbiota in humans.
 “Microbiota” refers to the bacteria, fungi, and viruses that live in the human intestines and play an important role in regulating the immune system.
 Having a greater understanding of the interactions between medicines and the microbiota can help clinicians develop strategies to protect the gut health of people with cancer who are undergoing treatment.

-Nguyen conducted her research under the mentorship of Marcel van den Brink, MD, PhD, Head of the Division of Hematologic Malignancies, who also has a lab in the Immunology Program at the Sloan Kettering Institute (SKI).
-The Marcel van den Brink Lab studies strategies to improve immunotherapies for patients, with a special emphasis on the role of the intestinal microbiome in disease, CAR T cell therapy, and regeneration of thymic function to improve T cell immunity.
+Nguyen conducted her research in the lab of Marcel van den Brink, MD, PhD, in the Immunology Program at the Sloan Kettering Institute (SKI).
+The lab studies strategies to improve immunotherapies for patients, with a special emphasis on the role of the intestinal microbiome in disease, CAR T cell therapy, and regeneration of thymic function to improve T cell immunity.

 “This project will be of great importance to assess the role of many commonly used drugs and their effects on the gut microbiome,” Dr. van den Brink says.
 “Chi was very brave to engage in this project, which was purely computational biology.
 Her background in this field was limited when she joined my lab.
 Therefore, I am even more proud of her accomplishments.”